 The arrangements for examples classes are made by the Faculty and not by the Colleges.
-You will be asked to indicate on Moodle which courses you wish to attend examples classes for by noon on Friday, 13th October 2023 for the Michaelmas term, and by noon on Friday, 26th January 2024 for the Lent term.
+You will be asked to indicate on Moodle which courses you wish to attend examples classes for by noon on Friday, 18th October 2024 for the Michaelmas term, and by noon on Friday, 31st January 2025 for the Lent term.
 You will be sent an email when registration for examples classes opens and may change your selection of courses at any point leading up to the deadline.
 It is essential that you register for the appropriate classes by the deadline.
 The complete examples class timetable will be published by the start of Week 3.

 If the examples classes for a course are given in more than one group, you will be assigned to a specific examples class group at the time that the examples class timetable is drawn up.
 You must attend the examples class group to which you have been assigned.
 Except for exceptional circumstances, it is not possible to change to a different examples class group.
 If you cannot attend a particular class, you must email the instructor at least 48h in advance of the class.
-If you wish to drop a course entirely, you must also write to examplesclasses@maths.cam.ac.uk.
+If you wish to drop a course entirely, you must email both the instructor and examplesclasses@maths.cam.ac.uk.